mxkopy/vae/README.md

 However; if you've gotten this far, you may want to roll your own, which is not difficult at all given a model, loss function, data iterator, and optimiser.
 See https://fluxml.ai/Flux.jl/stable/training/training/#Training-Loops for an example.

 # Playing Around With It
-AutoEncoderOutputs.jl provides a set of functions that make it easier to visualize manipulations in latent space.
+ResNetREPLVisualizers.jl provides a set of functions that make it easier to visualize manipulations in latent space for the ResNetVAE.
 A sample script is commented out at the bottom.
-For now, it's expressely for the ResNetVAE.

 # Potential Issues
 The data folder is hardcoded for now.
 If it's not there, or its permissions are restrictive, then Julia may complain about not being able to find/access your data.